allanino/allanino.github.io/projects.md

 ## Fractals

 I wanted to have a deeper understading of how colored fractals were generated, so I implemented a Mandelbrot set renderer using only HTML5 canvas with Javascript.
 It's really raw and feature lacking, however it might be of interest to someone doing their own implementation.
-As a bonus, I have also implemented a [Budhabrot renderer]({{ site.url }}/fractals/budhabrot).
+As a bonus, I have also implemented a [Buddhabrot renderer]({{ site.url }}/fractals/buddhabrot).

 See it:
 <a href="{{ site.url }}/fractals" target="_blank"><span class="icon-html5"></span></a>